bhooshanmore/KeepNote-1/AngularPart_KeepNote/README.md

 ## Objective

-The Objective of this level of Keep is to cover the following areas :
+The Objective of this KeepNote application is to cover the following areas :

 - Components Design
 - Components Interaction